Tuesday, June 30, 2009

 But that's not all you'll find inside!
 Enclosed is a coupon good for 35% off my store at Stargazers, and this one is also good through the month of July!
 Free kits, plus money saving deals?
 You're insane, you might say and well we may be because wait....Digi's still got more deals for you!

-The Summer Lands Choo!
+The Summerlands photo DCD_Summerlands_TS.png Choo!
 Choo!
-Climb aboard the Gothic Impressions Blog Train as it chugs off to The Summer Lands!
-Yet another fabulous freebie for you, this great Fantasy themed kit includes 24 Papers and 104 magical elements.
-Do you have the kit to fit the door into in summer?
+Climb aboard the Gothic Impressions Blog Train as it chugs off to The Summerlands!
+Yet another fabulous freebie for you, this great fantasy themed kit includes 24 Papers and 104 magical elements.
+Do you have the key to fit the door into summer?

 What's that Digi?
 YOU MEAN THERE'S MORE???!!!